Our History Unveiled

 The Great Death

-Following the war, the Spanish Flu epidemic swept across the globe, exacting a devastating toll on the society.
-The deadly virus took the lives of several prominent members and brought the society's gatherings to a standstill.
+Following WWI, the Spanish Flu epidemic struck without mercy, exacting a devastating toll on the world's population and taking the lives of many prominent members, bringing the organization's growth to a standstill.

-This series of devastating events weakened the Friends’ cohesion, worsened further by suspicions from conservative factions outside the society.
-Compelled by fate, the Friends of Autumn had little choice but to retreat deeper into the shadows for close to 40 years.
+As these devastating events shattered the group's cohesion, it was worsened further by attacks from conservative factions outside the society.
+Compelled by fate, the Friends of Autumn had little choice but to retreat deeper into the shadows for nearly 40 years.

 1945–1954